Maudeline Moryl

-Maudeline Moryl (born 24 January 2003) is a Haitian footballer who plays as a defender for ASF Croix-des-Bouquets and the Haiti women's national team.
+Maudeline Moryl (born 24 January 2003) is a Haitian professional footballer who plays as a midfielder for Seconde Ligue club Marseille and the Haiti national team.

 International career

 Moryl has appeared for the Haiti women's national team, including in the 2020 CONCACAF Women's Olympic Qualifying Championship on 3 February 2020 against Panama.
 She came on as a substitute in the 82nd minute for Danielle Étienne, with the match finishing as a 6–0 win.